 - Flow Priority Level (FPL): defines the flow relative importance to access to AN resource.
 In addition, the FPL indicates whether the access to AN non-prioritized resource should be pre-emptable and resources allocated should be protected from pre-emption.

 - Session Bitrate: UL and DL bitrate value applicable for the established user session.
 It indicates maximum bitrate authorized for user session.

+- Packet Delay Bound: Maximum end-to-end latency requirement.
+If communication host is outside of NextGen network, it represents latency requirement between UE and data network.

+- Packet Loss Rate: The rate of packet losses that may occur between end-to-end peers.
+If communication peer is outside of NextGen network, it represents loss rate inside the NextGen network, i.e. between UE and data network.

 Editor's note: It is FFS whether UE bitrate value should be defined.

 QoS parameters are applicable at least in the following functions as summarized in the table below: